-The coversheet can be downloaded from the forms section of the OCR webpage for GCSE PE.
+The moderation day filmed evidence cover sheet can be downloaded from the forms section of the OCR webpage for GCSE PE.
+All centres complete section one of their own cover sheet.
+Centres submitting filmed evidence also complete section two.

-We strongly recommend that you record in a format that is efficient on memory capacity as we cannot return memory sticks/DVD's to you.
+We strongly recommend that you record in a format that is efficient on memory capacity.

-You are welcome to password protect your footage and email us the password separately.
+You are welcome to password protect your footage and email us the password separately to NEApasswords@ocr.org.uk.